-Summer in Chicago tends to be the most violent season, with roughly half of every year’s homicides occurring between Memorial Day and Labor Day, according to the City of Chicago Data Portal.
+Summer in Chicago tends to be the most violent season, with roughly half of every year’s homicides occurring between Memorial Day and Labor Day, according to the City of Chicago.

-PSPC created the Chicago Fund for Safe and Peaceful Communities to support community-based groups on the South and West Sides whose summer and fall events, programs and services bring neighbors together, provide rich experiences for youths and build bridges between police and community.
-In 2019, PSPC provided 181 grants of $1,000 to $10,000 — totaling $1.1 million — for summer and fall activities that create the conditions necessary for peace.
+PSPC created the Chicago Fund for Safe and Peaceful Communities to support community-based groups on the South and West Sides whose summer and fall events, programs and services bring neighbors together, provide rich experiences for youth, and build bridges between police and community.
+In 2020, PSPC provided 164 grants of $1,000 to $10,000 — totaling $1 million — for summer and fall activities that create the conditions necessary for peace.

 From April to early May, the Chicago Fund reviews hundreds of community-led proposals and chooses about 100 to 180 hyperlocal organizations — which have operating budgets of less than $500,000 — to provide grants to community organizations to ensure their events, programs and services successful.